Hillary Clinton aides worried about private email use in 2011

 The Federal Bureau of Investigation is examining the server to see whether government information was mishandled.

-As with previous batches, the latest emails include amusing glimpses into the quotidian business of an office job.
+As with previous batches, the emails released on Wednesday include amusing glimpses into the quotidian business of an office job.

 Clinton asked an aide how to turn her phone's ringer on, how to find local NPR radio stations and at one point complained about "fighting" with a White House telephone operator while trying to place a call.

-Clinton also struggled with email addresses.
-In July 2011, after an aide politely pointed out that Clinton was writing to the aide's Gmail address instead her state.gov account, Clinton puzzled over the slip.

-"I just checked and I do have your state (email address) but not your Gmail - so how did that happen," she wrote.
-"Must be the Chinese!"

-(Writing by Roberta Rampton, additional reporting by John Whitesides, Amanda Becker, Alana Wise, Emily Stephenson and Jim Finkle; Editing by Christian Plumb and Cynthia Osterman)
+(Writing by Roberta Rampton, additional reporting by John Whitesides, Amanda Becker, Alana Wise and Emily Stephenson; Editing by Christian Plumb and Cynthia Osterman)